rust-community/rustbridge/workshops/mondrian-pattern/README.md

 ### What to focus on?
 ![](images/mondrian-associations-focus.jpg)

-**What are we not interested in?** At least not for our little project here.
+**What are we not interested in?** (At least not for our little project here.)
 His biography.
 The techniques of painting.
+And so on.

 **What are we interested in?** The paintings of Piet Mondrian.
 They are oil paintings on canvas.
 The canvas is made of some fabric (linen) which is a plant...
 The paint is some colourful substances mixed with oil as a suspension -- **STOP!** We could continue like this for ever.

-**What aspect(s) of his paintings are we interested in?** The distinctive visual pattern.
+**What aspect(s) of his paintings are we interested in?** The distinctive visual patterns.
 For us as humans all these things are often immediately clear but for the machines we want to program it is not.

 ### Mondrian Patterns

-What makes this pattern _this_ pattern.
+What makes this type of pattern _this_ type of pattern?

-With this description we will certainly make an over-simplification omitting many aspects of the composition, geometry, and colour choices he made.
-We will see more complexity the further we proceed.
+With this description we will certainly make an over-simplification, omitting many aspects of the choices he made regarding composition, geometry, colour...
+We will see more of the complexity the further we proceed.

 * We see the _canvas_ as a rectangular surface that has a colour at each location.
-Initially it is white or some other more or less uniform coulour.
+Initially it is white or some other more or less uniform colour.

 * The Mondrian Painting is a canvas filled with coloured rectangular areas bounded by black borders.

-This is not enough to define the distinctive pattern we are after.
+This is (still) not precise enough to define the distinctive pattern we are interested in.
 It could also mean something like [random rectangles](https://williamaadams.wordpress.com/2013/12/12/multitask-ui-like-its-1995/).

-Up to now, dothing in our _definition_ makes sure the rectangles
+Up to now, nothing in our _definition_ makes sure the rectangles

 * are aligned with the edge of the canvas,
 * cover the whole canvas,
-* do not overlap, producing non-rectangular remainders
+* do not overlap, producing non-rectangular remainders.

 TODO: Add more odd examples

-**Definition:** With _Mondrian Pattern_ we will refer to a rectangular area, the _canvas_, that is completely filled with differently _coloured rectangles_.
+**Definition:** With _Mondrian Pattern_ we will refer to a rectangular area, the _canvas_, that is filled _completely_ with differently _coloured rectangles_.
 The rectangles are oriented 'upright' so that their edges are aligned with the borders of the canvas.

 Processing Mondrian Patterns